daspurba/daspurba.github.io/_pages/about.md

 <h1>About me</h1>

-I am currently a Lecturer in Financial Mathematics in the Department of Mathematics at King's College London.
+I am a Lecturer (Assistant professor) in Financial Mathematics in the Department of Mathematics at King's College London.
 Before KCL, I was a Byrne Research Assistant Professor of Mathematics at the University of Michigan for one year.
 I completed my DPhil in Mathematical Institute at the University of Oxford under the supervision of [Professor Rama Cont](http://rama.cont.perso.math.cnrs.fr/).
 I received my Bachelor’s degree in Mathematics and Computer Science from Chennai Mathematical Institute, India in 2016 and Master's degree in Applied Mathematics from Chennai Mathematical Institute, India in 2018.

 <h1>Research interests</h1>